Paul Tse

 Paul Tse Wai-chun, JP (謝偉俊, born 1959) is a Hong Kong solicitor, who claims himself as the "Superman of Law".
 He also owns a small travel agency and was elected to the Legislative Council of Hong Kong for the tourism functional constituency in the 2008 legislative election.
-He is known for his relationship with celebrity and radio host Pamela Peck.
 Tse is of Hakka ancestry.

-Career
+Legal career

 Tse practised law as a barrister in Australia for seven years after graduating from University of New South Wales.

 Tse then finished his pupillage in Hong Kong under Justice Peter Nguyen.
 Tse was called to the bar in 1992 and set up his own firm in 1997.

 His media stunts and quest for self-publicity have caused controversy.
 From 1997 to 1999, Paul posed in his underpants only for magazines to spread the message that "laws are inherent to every people".
 After disciplinary hearings which lasted for nearly a decade, the Law Society of Hong Kong suspended his solicitor's license for 12 months for this stunt, but his firm could continue because there were other partners.